kamir/mqttKafkaBridge/README.md

 -ConsumerLoop

 # Solution 2:
-Define two "Camel-routes".
+Using a standard message routing system allows us, to work with many different endpoints for data transfer.
+Working with enterprise integration patterns becomes easy this way.
+We simply define two "Camel-routes" between the topics we want to mirror.

 java -cp target/mqttKafkaBridge-0.3.0-jar-with-dependencies.jar com.cloudera.iot.bridge.camel.CamelConsoleMain

 ## Configuration
-All routes are defined in camel-context.xml.
+All routes are defined in the camel-context.xml file.

+# Open Issues:

-# Connectivity Issue:
+## Connectivity Issue:
 https://stackoverflow.com/questions/30606447/kafka-consumer-fetching-metadata-for-topics-failed